 The choice of which shape to use will depend on your needs.

-- You can’t go wrong with lead BBs if you’re plinking in the backyard or shooting annoying critters.
+I prefer using lead BBs if I’m plinking in my backyard or shooting annoying critters.

 Both rifles shoot extremely small pellets, using the compression system to send them far enough away that a scope is needed to ensure accuracy.